 - Jeff Sanders says that his morning routine is about generating the energy he needs to do what needs to be done, so his routine includes drinking water, working out and eating a healthy breakfast.
 And he gets up early (5 am) so that he has more time to do the things he loves.

-- For Chandler Bolt, his routine is about making sure that he gets the important stuff done.
+- For Chandler Bolt (source no longer available), his routine is about making sure that he gets the important stuff done.
 And while you might think that as he runs his own business, that would be doing the kind of things that make money, it’s not.
 His morning routine includes the kind of things that he says gives his life meaning, like reading a book, exercising, and gratitude.
 And he includes spiritual practices like prayer, meditation, and affirmations as well.
 His goal is that if he achieves nothing else during the day, he has at least fed his mind and spirit as well as taken care of his body.

 The Purpose of My Morning Routine